gideonMCove/DjangoGuide/README.md

  django-admin startapp {database}

  In {database}_django/settings.py find the INSTALLED_APPS constant dictionary.
-On the bottom line of the INSTALLED_APPS list, add tunr.
+On the bottom line of the INSTALLED_APPS list, add {database}.

  touch settings.sql(should be in root file of project)